Macau confirms Wuhan woman its first viral pneumonia case

 Cases linked to the Wuhan outbreak have now been reported in South Korea, Japan, Thailand and the United States.

-In a Wednesday memo issued after the news of the confirmed case in Macau, JP Morgan Securities (Asia Pacific) Ltd said it has not yet heard of any “major cancellations” for Macau’s casino hotels or junkets during the upcoming Chinese New Year holiday.
+In a Wednesday memo issued after the news of the confirmed case in Macau, JP Morgan Securities (Asia Pacific) Ltd said it had not yet heard of any “major cancellations” for Macau’s casino hotels or junkets during the upcoming Chinese New Year holiday.
 However, sentiment in the near-term among investors in Macau gaming stocks “could stay weak” in light of likely further media coverage of the Wuhan-linked viral pneumonia outbreak.

-The JP Morgan team also wrote it did not think the impact of the viral pneumonia cases “comparable” to the Sars outbreak.
-It stated: “…back in 2003, [Macau] demand came primarily from Guangdong/Hong Kong as it was before the first Vegas-type casinos …opened.”
+The JP Morgan team also wrote it did not think the impact of the viral pneumonia cases “comparable” to the 2002-2003 Sars outbreak.
+It stated: “…back in 2003, [Macau] demand came primarily from Guangdong/Hong Kong, as it was before the first [Las] Vegas-type casinos …opened.”

 The first Western-style resort in the city – Sands Macao, a property on Macau peninsula and promoted by Sands China Ltd, opened in 2004, JP Morgan’s analysts DS Kim, Derek Choi and Jeremy An reminded their clients.